Latest on the coronavirus spreading in China and beyond

 * China raised the death toll to 811 on Sunday, passing the number killed globally by the SARS epidemic, as authorities made plans for millions of people to return to work on Monday after an extended Lunar New Year break.

 * The cabinet said workers in key industries such as food and medical supplies must be helped to return to work as soon as possible.
+Many workplaces and schools will remain closed.

 * Chinese railways, airlines and other public transport were ordered to take a coordinated approach and minimize the risk of transmitting disease.
 Workers should return in “batches”.